 A Star Tribune Minnesota Poll published last week put Franken's approval rating in the state at 55 percent, compared with 58 percent for Gov. Mark Dayton and 43 percent for Obama.

 Dayton did not attend the event either, but it's because he's recovering from hip surgery.
-He has said he expects to be in a body cast into next month, so he's working from home.

 Obama told governors at a White House meeting on Monday that he expects to decide within the next couple months on whether to approve the pipeline from western Canada across the U.S. to Gulf Coast refineries in Texas.
 The project has been caught up in the debate over climate change.
 Pipeline opponents say the tar sands oil Keystone XL would carry is dirtier than other crude because producing it generates more greenhouse gases, which contribute to global warming.
 They're also worried about spills.